China's new coronavirus cases drop, world still scared

 But doubts have been aired on social media about how reliable the data is, after the government last week amended guidelines on classification.

-For graphic comparing new coronavirus to SARS and MERS, click: tmsnrt.rs/2GK6YVK
+For graphic comparing new coronavirus to SARS and MERS, click: here

-For Reuters graphics on the new coronavirus, click: tmsnrt.rs/2GVwIyw
+For Reuters graphics on the new coronavirus, click: here

 The biggest cluster outside China is on a cruise ship quarantined off Japan’s Yokohama port, with about 3,700 people on board, of whom 175 have tested positive.